Library of Alexandria: Founding

 The Library was one of the largest and most significant libraries of the ancient world, but details about it are a mixture of history and legend.
 The earliest known surviving source of information on the founding of the Library of Alexandria is the pseudepigraphic Letter of Aristeas, which was composed between c.
 180 and c.
 145 BC.
 It claims the Library was founded during the reign of Ptolemy I Soter (c.
 323–c.
 283 BC) and that it was initially organized by Demetrius of Phalerum, a student of Aristotle who had been exiled from Athens and taken refuge in Alexandria within the Ptolemaic court.
 Nonetheless, the Letter of Aristeas is very late and contains information that is now known to be inaccurate.
 According to Diogenes Laertius, Demetrius was a student of Theophrastus, a student of Aristotle.
 Other sources claim that the Library was instead created under the reign of Ptolemy I's son Ptolemy II Philadelphus (283–246 BC).

 Modern scholars agree that, while it is possible that Ptolemy I, who was a historian and author of an account of Alexander's campaign, may have laid the groundwork for the Library, it probably did not come into being as a physical institution until the reign of Ptolemy II.
 By that time, Demetrius of Phalerum had fallen out of favor with the Ptolemaic court.
-He could not, therefore, have had any role in establishing the Library as an institution.
+He probably would not, therefore, have had any role in establishing the Library as an institution.
 Stephen V. Tracy, however, argues that it is highly probable that Demetrius played an important role in collecting at least some of the earliest texts that would later become part of the Library's collection.
 In around 295 BC, Demetrius may have acquired early texts of the writings of Aristotle and Theophrastus, which he would have been uniquely positioned to do since he was a distinguished member of the Peripatetic school.

 The Library was built in the Brucheion (Royal Quarter) as part of the Mouseion.
 Its main purpose was to show off the wealth of Egypt, with research as a lesser goal, but its contents were used to aid the ruler of Egypt.
 The exact layout of the library is not known, but ancient sources describe the Library of Alexandria as comprising a collection of scrolls, Greek columns, a peripatos walk, a room for shared dining, a reading room, meeting rooms, gardens, and lecture halls, creating a model for the modern university campus.
 A hall contained shelves for the collections of papyrus scrolls known as bibliothekai (βιβλιοθῆκαι).
 According to popular description, an inscription above the shelves read: "The place of the cure of the soul."